apostrophecms/docs/docs/guide/core-widgets.md

 <!-- TODO: Link to how-to about configuring sanitize-html for pasting in rich text -->

-### Allowing links to specific piece-types

-By default, the rich text widget allows you to add links to URLs or internal pages.
-The `linkWithType` option allows you to add any links to any `piece-type` show page.
-Simply pass an array with the name of each desired `piece-type`.
-If you want to maintain linking to internal pages, also add `@apostrophecms/any-page-type` to your array.
-Note that the `piece-type` index page will be included in the collection retrieved by `@apostrophecms/any-page-type` and does not need to be added by default.

 ### Default rich text configuration

 ```javascript